- Season & Tickets

 Guest artists are brought to campus in order to continue the collaborative process during the Festival.
 The guest artists are nationally acclaimed and from a variety of disciplines.
 Selected artists attend the festival, correspond with a multiple pre-selected projects and connect our students to a national network.

 Audiences grow in number and diversity every year of the Festival.
-With the support of the University Co-op, the Festival is FREE for the public.
+With the support of Broadway Bank, the Festival is FREE for the public.

 Visit The Cohen New Works Festival website to learn more!